With this feature, you can edit analysis and verification data for multiple requirements with just one click.

 See the example below:

-The screen above tells you that you are about to make the following edits:
+The screen above tells you that you are about to make the following edit:

 NB.
-If you are not happy with your selection, you should click on the cancel button.
-If you want to redefine your edits, you can click on the previous button.
+If you are not happy with your selection, you should click on the cancel button or the previous button.

 Step 4: Apply bulk edit